ANZUK Supply Platoon

 Pre-war

-Three Armourers of the British Army Ordnance Corps (AOC) had been seconded to the New Zealand Defence Stores since 1900.
-By 1912 they had trained sufficient men as armourers to the stage that a formal career structure from apprentice to senior Armourer was required.
-Providing a trade and career structure for New Zealand military Armourers, the New Zealand Ordnance Corps (NZOC) was established on 1 May 1912.
-The AOC Armourers were seconded to New Zealand’s Military Forces and expected to wear the uniforms and embellishments of New Zealand’s Military Forces.
-However, with the establishment of the NZOC, it is possible that as a specialist Corps, the British NCOs reverted to wearing their AOC badges.
+From 1900, three armourers of the British Army Ordnance Corps (AOC) were seconded to the New Zealand Defence Stores.
+By 1912, they had trained enough local armourers that a formal trade and career pathway, from apprentice to senior armourer, was required.
+To provide this structure, the New Zealand Ordnance Corps (NZOC) was established on 1 May 1912.
+While seconded, the AOC armourers were expected to wear a New Zealand uniform and embellishments; however, with the NZOC’s establishment, it is possible that, as members of a specialist corps, the British NCOs reverted to wearing their AOC badges.

 Badge of the Army Ordnance Corps 1895-1918.
 Robert McKie Collection